Nonprofit Insurance Coverage Needs & Common Claims

 Additionally, nonprofits have a high risk of data breaches and cyber attacks as they commonly maintain donor financial files, employee records, volunteer, and client data online.

-Beyond financial costs, lawsuits and data breaches can damage a nonprofit’s reputation and lead to a significant decrease in access to both donations and volunteers.
+Beyond financial costs, lawsuits, and data breaches can damage a nonprofit’s reputation and significantly decrease access to donations and volunteers.

 What Nonprofit Insurance Policies Do You Need?

-While every organization has unique nonprofit insurance needs, there are core nonprofit insurance policies that most organizations should obtain in order to mitigate and transfer risk:
+While every organization has unique nonprofit insurance needs, there are core nonprofit insurance policies that most organizations should obtain to mitigate and transfer risk:

 General Liability Insurance: